 - Impeccable cell phone reception

-Other aspects of this land that weren’t deal breakers, but now we feel like we couldn’t live without:
+Other features that weren’t deal breakers, but now we feel like we couldn’t live without:

 - Under 10 minutes to town and the interstate